 Do you dream of owning property on Maui?

 Buying a home on an island 4,000 miles away is a little different than buying a home down the street!
 To be successful, you’ll need a Maui real estate agent.
-Your agent can inform you of the market, take you on virtual showings, work within the Maui time zone to get more accomplished, and help you finance through Hawaiian banks.
+Your agent can inform you of the market, take you on virtual showings, work within the Maui time zone to get more accomplished, and help you finance through Hawaiian banks and walk you thru the entire buying process.

 - Proximity to the airport